Many organisations offer grant funding to parks and green spaces and community clubs and organisations.

 You could also start your search by trying the specific funding sources below:

-Administered by Groundwork, the Bags of Help scheme has been running since 2016 distributing monies raised through Tesco's carrier bag charges to community projects across Great Britain.
+Started in 2016 as Bags of Help and now running as Tesco Community Grants, this scheme is administered by Groundwork and distributes monies raised through Tesco's carrier bag charges to community projects across Great Britain.
 Grants of up to £4,000 are available each month and are voted for by customers in local Tesco stores.
-Due to the volume of applications the scheme has been temporarily closed to new applicants, but you can sign-up to hear when it re-opens along with a new scheme to celebrate Tesco’s centenary year.
 Find out more and apply.

 Local landfill companies are always worth checking as many contribute to funding programmes in return for claiming credit against their landfill tax liability.
 Once such scheme, formerly known as WREN and now FCC Communities Foundation operates in England and Scotland offering grants from £2,000 up to £100,000 in England and £40,000 in Scotland.
 You do need to be located within ten miles of an eligible facility in order to be eligible to apply, however.
 Find out more and apply.